THE TRUE CHURCH ERAS

 Over time, a substantial number are said to have "left your first love" (Rev 2:4).
 The Olivet prophecy states that "lawlessness" is the reason that the love of many brethren would grow cold (Mt 24:12), and so it seems likely that what is alluded to here is the inroads false Christian ideas were making in the Church in the latter stages of this era.
 Jude mentions "licentiousness" (Jude 1:4) regarding the law of God, which was quickly suppressing the true gospel already in this first century of the Church.
 The apostle John, in I John 5:3, says that the love of God involves keeping His commandments, not abolishing them.
 The false teaching that God's grace leaves man free to transgress God's law appears to have taken hold at an early stage of Christian history.

 The apostle Peter speaks at length about this same condition in the second chapter of his second epistle.
-In verses 15 and 16 he compares this apostasy to the practices of the wicked prophet Balaam, who led physical Israel into transgressing God's law while yet in their forty years of wanderings before entering Canaan.
-This "error of Balaam" is a recurring theme in Scripture, and appears again by this name in the third Church era message.
+In verses 15 and 16 he compares this apostasy to the practices of the wicked prophet Balaam, who led physical Israel into transgressing God's law while yet in their forty years of wandering before entering Canaan.
+This "error of Balaam" is a recurring theme in Scripture, and appears again in the third Church era message.

 Another doctrinal aberration, Nicolaitanism, is also mentioned as having arisen in the Ephesus era.
 This seems to refer to the adoption of pagan practices and doctrines as Christian.
 However, Rev 2:6 states that the Ephesus era in general rejected this error.

-The Smyrna era started from the death of John and the emergence of Polycarp, the Bishop of Smyrna, around the year 100AD, and ran till about 325AD.
+The Smyrna era started at the death of John and the emergence of Polycarp, the Bishop of Smyrna, around the year 100AD, and ran till about 325AD.

 The Smyrna message is one of only two Church messages that is totally complimentary of its members.
 They are said by Christ to have been spiritually "rich" (Rev 2:9), even though they were physically poor.
 The most likely reason for their being rich is that during this post-apostolic period the New Testament Scriptures began to be recognised, copied and circulated, leading to an enduring depth of understanding of Christ's message, and God's purpose for mankind.

-This era saw the beginning of serious oppression and torment, inflicted on all who called themselves Christians, by pagan Rome.
+This era saw serious oppression and torment inflicted on all who called themselves Christian, by pagan Rome.
 As the era drew to an end it witnessed the terrible ten years of persecution initiated by Roman Emperor Diocletian, from 303AD until early 313AD, which had been foretold in Rev 2:10.

 In 312 Emperor Constantine was converted to "Christianity", and in 313, having defeated his rivals, he issued the Edict of Milan which permitted freedom of religion.

-In 325 Constantine organised the highly influential Council of Nicea, in which he sought to doctrinally unify the various factions of Christianity under the umbrella of the Roman Empire.
+In 325 Constantine organised the highly influential Council of Nicea, by which he sought to doctrinally unify the various factions of Christianity under the umbrella of the Roman Empire.

-From this point on "Christianity" became organised at the discretion of the emperor.
+From this point on "Christianity" became organised according to the discretion of the emperor.
 To preserve its doctrines and practices, the true Church was forced into hiding, or as Scripture says, to flee "into the wilderness", for 1260 years, until the liberating times of Queen Elizabeth I (Rev 12:6,14).

-A clear distinction is shown to have developed in this era between true Christians (those addressed by Christ) and organised false Christianity, which is labelled "a synagogue of Satan" (Rev 2:9).
+A clear distinction is seen to have developed in this era between true Christians (those addressed by Christ) and organised false Christianity, which is labelled "a synagogue of Satan" (Rev 2:9).

-The Pergamos era ran from 325AD until 1095AD, the year when the first Catholic Crusade began.
+The Pergamos era ran from about 325AD until 1095AD, the latter date being the year when the first Catholic Crusade began.

-Rev 2:13 says that the Pergamos Church era dwells "where Satan's seat (or throne) is", which is a very interesting statement.
-Satan is the god of this world (II Cor 4:4), so one could argue that Satan's "seat" or throne is omnipresent throughout man's 6000 years under his sway.
+Rev 2:13 says that the Pergamos Church era dwells "where Satan's seat is", which is a very interesting statement.
+Satan is the god of this world (II Cor 4:4), so one could argue that Satan's "seat", or throne, is omnipresent throughout man's 6000 years under his sway.
 One could also say that the entire succession of "Beast" empires is Satan's throne, so why does God single out this particular period in history and label it specifically "where Satan's seat is"?

 The Roman Empire up until this time had been anti-Christian.
 However, at this remarkable juncture in history, in the first half of the fourth century, when Constantine was emperor, the Roman Empire had a remarkable about-face.
 In effect, Satan manifested himself as an "angel of light" and masqueraded his empire as "Christian".
-Over time, the Papacy was established (one man rule - in the image of Satan, wanting to be the "one" who is worshipped) and Church and state were united.
-This was all foretold in II Thes 2, where it was predicted that one who "opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God" will come on the scene and that this will be by "the working of Satan, with all power, signs, and lying wonders".
+Over time, the Papacy was established and Church and state were united.
+This was all foretold in II Thes 2, where it was predicted that one who "opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God" would come on the scene and that this would be by "the working of Satan, with all power, signs, and lying wonders".

 Now people might object and say that the false church cannot be described as "the Temple of God" as it is in II Thessalonians 2.
-The fact is, that for all practical purposes, the Catholic Church became the face of Christianity to the world.
-Ask people in this world who the leader of Christianity is, the voice of this religion, and they will most likely say it is the Pope.
+The fact is, however, that the true Christian faith over time was corrupted and taken over by people with false, unbiblical teachings.

-However, during the Pergamos era, Satan hijacked the Church in an organised way, on a state level, forcing true Christians to go "into the wilderness", i.e. to disappear from public view.
+So we see that, during the Pergamos era, Satan hijacked the Church in an organised way, on a state level, forcing true Christians to go "into the wilderness" (Rev 12:6,14), i.e. to disappear from public view.
 The phrase "where Satan's throne is" should therefore be understood as "when Satan's throne is established".